clojure/tools.namespace/README.md

 ## Babashka maintained fork

 This fork of `tools.namespace` works in babashka.
-To make it compatible, the following differences with the original tools.namespace were introduced:
+To make it compatible, the following changes with the original tools.namespace were introduced:

 - No dependencies on `tools.reader` and `java.classpath`.
 - Reading namespaces from `URLClassLoader` is not supported